 So finally I ended up making this Munakkaya Jeedipappu Masala Kura, which means when translated to Englis as Drumstick in Cashewnut gravy.
 I must confess that this gravy with rice was a topper!
 I never really expected it to be so good.
 I must next make it for Chapati as well.

-If you are wondering the reason behind me making this gravy, then let me brief that I am doing an Indian Thali, featuring Andhra Special, with a focus on Costal Andhra Cuisine.
-I picked up these recipes from Padma, and haven’t done many changes to the recipe, trying to keep true to the ingredient list to get the original taste.
-I might have scaled down or something.
+If you are wondering the reason behind me making this gravy, then let me brief that I am doing an Indian Thali, featuring Andhra Special, with a focus on Coastal Andhra Cuisine.
+I picked up these recipes from Padma, and haven't done many changes to the recipe, trying to keep true to the ingredient list to get the original taste.
+I might have scaled-down or something.
 Otherwise, the recipe is as of how she has mentioned.
 The entire thali was simply superb.

 I must pat myself for having done this entire thali in less than 70 mins.
 I know the thali doesn't showcase the usual number of dishes, but if you must know I finally decided to make a thali at 1 in the afternoon and completed the photoshoot by 2.30 having Hubby Dear and Amma patiently waiting for me to complete my shoot, then it is indeed a fleet.